tmaklin/sweepsim/README.md

 > cmake ..
 > make
 ```
-- You can remove the build directory afterwards.
+- This will create the sweepsim executable in the build/bin directory.

 # Input
 Input paired-end sample(s) must be in separate files and in the